onionsalot/aiya_pet_studio/README.md

 ```
 If all looks good and the Dashboard is showing products, navigate to the Auth page and register and account.

 To login, you will need to confirm your account.
 Emails are locally served via `mailcatcher`.
-Click to open [Handling emails](#handling-emails)
+Information on handling emails can be found by clicking on the following section => [Handling emails](#handling-emails)

 Once registered, enter the rails console using command `bin/rails c` and change your user to an admin
 `User.last.update(admin: true)`